Skip to main content

 Templates

-Templates are pre-approved message formats that allow you to send structured messages, especially important for WhatsApp which requires template approval for business-initiated conversations.
+Templates are reusable message formats for sending structured messages across WhatsApp, SMS, Telegram, Instagram, and Email.
+They are especially important for WhatsApp, which requires template approval for business-initiated conversations.

 Why Templates?